admindojo/admindojo-website/docs/lesson_apache1.md

 ---
 id: lesson_apache1
-title: Install an Apache webserver
+title: Install an Apache web server
 ---

-In this lesson you'll learn how to install a basic Apache webserver with a static html website.
+In this lesson you'll learn how to install a basic Apache web server with a static html website.

 ## Start